neu-se/CS4530-Fall-2023/Assignments/ip2/ip2.md

  *    - Clicking the button calls the joinGame method on the gameAreaController
  *    - Before calling joinGame method, the button is disabled and has the property isLoading set to true, and is re-enabled when the method call completes
  *    - If the method call fails, a toast is displayed with the error message as the description of the toast (and status 'error')
+ *    - Once the player joins the game, the button dissapears
  * - The TicTacToeBoard component, which is passed the current gameAreaController as a prop (@see TicTacToeBoard.tsx) *
  * - When the game ends, a toast is displayed with the result of the game: